marcelomaidden/javascript-capstone-shooter-game/README.md

 [![GitHub2 Pull Requests](https://img.shields.io/badge/GitHub-Pull%20Requests-blue)](https://github.com/marcelomaidden/javascript-capstone-shooter-game/pulls)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](/LICENSE)
 </div>
 <p align="center">Shooter Game is a game that uses Phaser library to manipulate the player and enemies' movements and shoots.
 We can create different scenes, obstacles and logic for our enemies.
 This project uses Async, await to make calls to the LeaderBoard API, where name and scores are kept.
-I used Javascript, LeaderBoard API, Phaser 3.</p>
+I used Javascript, LeaderBoard API, Phaser 3, and Jest.</p>

 <p align="center">My expectations for this project</p>